A Quantitative Researcher Braves the Wilds of Agency Life

 Improved internal communications

 While market research firms are using instant messaging platforms to communicate internally, they continue to rely heavily on Outlook.
-At S/M we use the Slack app.
+At S/M we use Slack.
 Like the MacBook, Slack has its own learning curve.
 But I appreciate not having an Outlook inbox overflowing with unread emails.
 Slack keeps me connected with all S/M team members, even those in other departments.
 It also allows me to share and access important documents easily, and in real time.

 Then there is “agency speak,” which is different from the language of market research.
 For example, many of my fellow S/Myers didn’t know that in the quantitative research world, “DP” stands for “data processing.”
 Meanwhile, I’m still learning the terms for all the different types of in-store displays.
 A challenge for sure, but it has greatly strengthened my communication skills — not just within the agency, but with vendors and clients as well.